-Who Are George and Betty Geftakys?
+Who Were George and Betty Geftakys?

 George Dmitri Geftakys and Betty Olive J. met in the mid-1940's as students at the Bible Institute of Los Angeles and were soon married.
 After George graduated in 1952, he became pastor of Sunkist Baptist Church in San Fernando, CA. Differences soon arose with the elder board, and George resigned the pastorate.
 He and Betty joined with the Plymouth Brethren assembly in Pomona.
 Betty supported the family as a teacher while George claims he took graduate courses at Talbot Seminary and USC.